Atmosphere of Pluto: Composition

 The most volatile compound of the atmosphere of Pluto is nitrogen, the second is carbon monoxide and the third is methane.
 The indicator of volatility is saturated vapor pressure (sublimation pressure).
 At temperature 40 K (close to minimum value for surface of Pluto) it is about 10 Pa for nitrogen, 1 Pa for carbon monoxide and 0.001 Pa for methane.
 It quickly increases with temperature, and at 60 K (close to the maximum value) approaches to 10 000 Pa, 3000 Pa and 10 Pa respectively.
 For heavier-than-methane hydrocarbons, water, ammonia, carbon dioxide and hydrogen cyanide, this pressure remains negligibly low (about 10^{−5} Pa or still lower), which indicates absence of volatility at Pluto's conditions (at least in cold lower atmosphere).

 Methane and carbon monoxide, due to their lower abundance and volatility, could be expected to demonstrate stronger deviations from pressure equilibrium with surface ices and bigger temporal and spatial variations of concentration.
 But actually the concentration of, at least, methane, does not depend noticeably on height (at least, in the lower 20–30 km), longitude or time.
 But temperature dependence of the volatilities of methane and nitrogen suggest that the concentration of methane will decrease as Pluto moves further from the Sun.
 It is notable that the observed concentration of methane is 2 orders of magnitude higher than expected from Raoult's law on the basis of its concentration in surface ice and the ratio of the sublimation pressures of methane and nitrogen.
-Reasons of this discrepancy are unknown.
+The reasons for this discrepancy are unknown.
 It could be due to the existence of separate patches of relatively clean methane ice, or due to an increased methane content in the uppermost layer of usual mixed ice.

 Seasonal and orbital changes of insolation result in migration of surface ices: they sublimate in some places and condensate in others.
 According to some estimates, this causes meter-sized changes of their thickness.
-This (but also changes in viewing geometry) results in appreciable changes of the brightness and color of Pluto.
+This, alongside changes in viewing geometry, results in appreciable changes of the brightness and color of Pluto.

-Methane and carbon monoxide, despite their low abundance, are significant for the thermal structure of the atmosphere: methane is a strong heating agent and carbon monoxide is a cooling one (although amount of this cooling is not completely clear).
+Methane and carbon monoxide, despite their low abundance, are significant for the thermal structure of the atmosphere: methane is a strong heating agent and carbon monoxide is a cooling one (although the degree of cooling contributed by carbon monoxide is not completely clear).